 2. Focus on the basics, reading, writing, and arithmetic (adding, subtracting, multiplying, dividing).
 Coming back to this cut through the "mom burn-out" for me.
 I absolutely love learning and I didn't want that joy stolen by piles of to-do lists and complex schedules, technology, or weird requirements.
 Basics are better.
 Whether your children are in public, private, or homeschool, basic subjects are the foundation.

 4. Enjoy the content you are learning with your children.
 Do you love horses?
 Study horses.
 Are you passionate about the environment?
 Take a year and go zero waste (we did).
 Do you want to have compassionate kids?
 Volunteer at a local charity.
-Include what you love in your homeschooling.
+Include what you love in your home and learn right along with the children.
 Deep joy comes from sharing life and learning together as a family.

 5. Love your children by listening to them and set rewards for them.
 Hearing their hearts' desires is so important to creating a childhood experience that is fun and simple for them.
 Do they struggle with math?
 Set a simple goal to have horse lessons when long division is conquered.
 Do they want to learn to read?
 Set a goal and game plan for that special reward when they reach a certain level.
 Cheer them on!
 Keep the goal reasonable and age-appropriate, of course, but let them learn to work hard to gain that victory.